 Yes, werewolves.
 Lots and lots of werewolves, and not the friendly Companion variety.
 I land right in the middle of the pitched battle - hairy creatures of the night on one side, a combined army of town guards and the Blue Stripes from The Witcher 2-

 -on the left.
 The good guys are winning, but there's a lot of fire and fangs and Fus Ro Dah-ing going on, so I bravely bail out of the way and try not to be noticed.
 Lydia on the other hand joins right in, apparently working off lots of frustration over something or other.
 Surprisingly, she doesn't just hold her own in battle, she rocks it with some pretty good lightning powers.
 Having avoided the wilds today, I've not really seen her in a fight so far, but she really lets rip against everything in her way.

-hypothermia, and that's a problem - having teleported here, Compass doesn't have any thick clothes to protect her from the cold - and it only takes minutes to freeze to death.
+Unfortunately it is hypothermia, and that's a problem - having teleported here, Compass doesn't have any thick clothes to protect her from the cold - and it only takes minutes to freeze to death.
 Despite appearances, Lydia, like the other underdressed NPCs wandering around, is immune - the effect only seems to apply to the main character, not Followers or townies or enemies.
 Unfair!